ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: : Semantic Constrained Decoding via Coinduction

 \section{\name: Semantic Constrained Decoding via Coinduction}

 The key idea of semantic constrained decoding is that one can define pruners on \textit{spaces} of programs, which are defined at the level of abstract syntax.
-To create a programmatic interface for defining pruners, we need a framework for constructing, manipulating, and performing analyses over these possibly infinite program spaces.
+To create a programmatic interface for defining pruners, we need a framework for constructing, manipulating, and performing analyses over possibly infinite program spaces.
 One framework for cleanly manipulating infinite objects is supplied by \citet{cocaml}; the framework defines infinite objects with repeated structure (like program spaces) as \emph{regular codata} and lets users compute recursive functions on regular codata (\Cref{sec:coinduction-intro}).
 We adopt this framework to represent and manipulate program spaces (\Cref{sec:program-spaces-as-coterms}).
-As we show in \Cref{sec:parsers}, framing program spaces as regular codata allows us to not only implement pruners over program spaces, but also gives an elegant way to handle the parsing elements in \Cref{def:semantic-constraint-satisfaction}---i.e., constructing the set of all programs starting with a given prefix string.
-Finally, we briefly discuss how \name implements this approach as an embedded DSL in Python (\Cref{sec:implementation}).
+As we show in \Cref{sec:parsers}, framing program spaces as regular codata allows us to not only implement pruners over program spaces, but also gives an elegant way to construct prefix spaces.
+Finally, we describe how \name implements this approach as an embedded DSL in Python (\Cref{sec:implementation}).